qrtt1/Notes/projects/get-apple-support/README.md

 ## Usage

-You would need a apple id to login:
+You would need an apple id to login:

 ```json
 {"email": "email for your apple id", "password": "password for your apple id"}